-How to effectively utilise contractors
+How to effectively hire contractors

 The main thrust of the arguments I'll make here is that the most effective way to utilise contractors is to assign them simple, well defined, well contained units of work that they can plough through.
 Organisations should avoid delegating architectural decisions to contractors.